 In conjunction with our partners, STI developed the AirNow Satellite Data Processor (ASDP)

-, a new suite of programs in the AirNow Information Management System.
+, a suite of programs in the AirNow Information Management System.
 The ASDP fuses NASA satellite-estimated surface PM2.5

 concentrations with ground-based PM2.5